sigcsets/sigcse2022/_reviewers/paper-review-process.md

 As a **reviewer**, we ask that you carefully read each submission assigned to you and write a constructive review that concisely summarizes what you believe the submission to be about.
 When reviewing a submission, consider:

 * The strengths and weaknesses,
-* The contribution to an outstanding SIGCSE 2020 program and experience for attendees,
+* The contribution to an outstanding SIGCSE TS 2021 program and experience for attendees,
 * How it brings new ideas or extends current ideas through replication to the field and practitioners and researchers of computer science education, and
 * [Additional details depending on the review guidelines for the specific track you're reviewing](paper-review-guidelines.html).